The default Emacs color scheme is affectionately known as “angry fruit salad”.

 Visit your init file to see what “easy customization” added.
 If you already

-had the file open, you may need revert-buffer
+had the file open, you may need revert-buffer to see the latest changes.

 You could configure the remaining font-lock faces by adding arguments to the

-form, but they might be overwritten if you use the easy
+custom-set-faces form, but they might be overwritten if you use the easy

-searched for functions beginning with set-face
+searched for functions beginning with set-face and found

 The above settings produce a very conservative dark-on-white color scheme.
 I like it because in many languages it highlights variable and function definitions but not their uses.